 Provides professional and confidential counseling to all employees, medical residents, graduate appointees, fellowship recipients, and their household members.
-888-881-LINC (5462) (24/7 confidential help)

 Upon request, supportive and remedial measures may be provided if appropriate and reasonable.
 These measures could include no contact orders; assistance in changing academic, living, transportation, and/or work situations; counseling services; victim advocacy services; financial aid information; and assistance in obtaining protective orders.
 Other advocate services may be available.
 For more information work with: